 The CAIS consists of four parts, each with a list of questions and ideas of intervention strategies.
 The four parts are: 1) Cognitive Abilities, 2) Environment, 3) Communication, and 4) Task and Daily Routines.
+The questions in this handout are similar to the questions in the "CAIS Communication Questions to Ask" and the "CAIS Communication Intervention Strategies".

 The questions are meant to be asked while you are interacting with a particular person or helping them with a task.
 They might also be useful with regard to general observation of this person.
-The answers to these questions can help you adapt or change your communication strategies, the environment, or the task to accommodate this person's specific cognitive abilities and challenges.
+The answers to these questions can help you modify your communication strategies, the environment, or the task to accommodate this person's specific cognitive abilities and challenges.
 When you answer the questions during an interaction, you can intervene immediately and respond to subtle changes that occur minute by minute in this person's cognitive abilities.